bretthowell714-source/Desktop/README.md

 # Overview

 Termix Desktop is the connector app to your main Termix instance.
-This repository does not contain the Electron source code, its only purpose is for versioning and installing.
+This repository does not contain the Electron source code; its only purpose is for versioning and installing.
+The desktop app pulls its version from this repository in case the regular web/server version needs an update that the Desktop does not need.

 # Planned Features